Clark Adams Building

 The Clark Adams Building, also known as the Bankers Building, is a skyscraper located at 105 West Adams Street in Chicago, Illinois.
 The building was designed by the Burnham Brothers who designed other buildings in Chicago such as the Carbide and Carbon Building.
 The building stands at 476 feet tall and has 41 floors.
 Construction of the Clark Adams Building began in 1926 and was completed in 1927.

 Owners

-As of 2006, Musa Philip Tadros Of Crown Commercial Real Estate and Development had purchased the building.
+As of 2006, Musa Philip Tadros of Crown Commercial Real Estate and Development had purchased the building.

+On July 31, 2023, the owners of the Clark Adams Building filed for Chapter 11 bankruptcy.

 Tenants

 One quarter of the Clark Adams Building is leased to Club Quarters, while retail tenants include Native Foods, Elephant & Castle restaurants and Starbucks.